yash-gulatii/Mastering_Python/README.md

 - #### 🔁 Understand the concept and types of Deque
 - #### 🔐 Explored operations on a Deque (insertion, deletion, checking empty/full)
 - #### 🖥️ Implemented Deque in Python using a list

+## Day 7 of Python Mastery Challenge (12 July 2023) 📚💻

+- #### 🔥 Explored Linked Lists and their implementation in Python.
+Learned about singly, doubly, and circular types. 🔄
+- #### 💡 Implemented various operations on Linked Lists: traversal, insertion, deletion, search, and sorting. 📝
+- #### ⚙️ Also delved into Hash Tables - an efficient data structure for key-value storage using hash functions. 🔑🗄️
+- #### 🌟 Building a strong foundation in Data Structures and Algorithms through this challenge! 💪
+- #### 🔗 Linked Lists, 🗃️ Hash Tables, and 🚀 Python coding skills coming together!
+Exciting journey ahead! 🌈